-According to the vendor’s website, the massage chair boasts 48 airbags: shoulder arm airbags, arms airbags, calves and foot airbags as well as the seat areas.
+According to the vendor’s website, the massage chair boasts 48 airbags: shoulder arm airbags, arms airbags, calves, and foot airbags as well as seat areas.

-Most of budget massage chairs don’t even provide this option, which is a big plus for iDeal chair.
+Most of budget massage chairs don’t even provide this option, which is a big plus for iDeal chairs.

 What’s more, there are two intensity levels when in air massage mode, which you can adjust via the control panel.

 While this may be one of the rare massage chairs to provide an option for the lower back heat, you need to know that the heat is limited strictly to the lumbar area.